- Introduction

 As usual, Astral have done a great job with the Editors Setup Documentation.

-I use VSCode and its pretty simple:
+I use VSCode and it is pretty simple:

-1. Install and enable the Ruff Extension from the Visual Studio Marketplace.
+Install and enable the Ruff Extension from the Visual Studio Marketplace.

 You can include and exclude rules in the settings.json, but they are better placed in a project TOML file.